robertangeles/prompts/write_essay.md

 - Do not include common setup language in any sentence, including: in conclusion, in closing, so the next time, next time, in summary, remember, etc.

 - Do not output warnings or notes—just the output requested.

+- Ensure the OUTPUT does not appear to be AI-generated text.

+- Humanize the OUTPUT to ensure it isn’t detectable by AI products and software.

 - The essay should be a maximum of 525 words.